ivanhofer/sveltekit-typescript-showcase/README.md

 You should know that even if you have `TypeScript` errors in your code, the `Svelte`-compiler will generate your component (if the code contains valid `TypeScript` syntax) and the browser will run the code normally.
-That's because the `preprocessor` only transpiles `TypeScript` to `JavaScript` and does't perform any type-checking.
+That's because the `preprocessor` only transpiles `TypeScript` to `JavaScript` and doesn't perform any type-checking.
 That's a reason why we should use the `Svelte` extension that will perform the type-checking for the components we have opened in `VS Code`.
-Performing a global type-check for all components each time you save a file may be to ressource intensive for most computers, so only errors for opened files will show up.
+Performing a global type-check for all components each time you save a file may be too resource intensive for most computers, so only errors for opened files will show up.

-This approach has a downside: If we change something in a component and haven't opened the the file where we use that specific component, we won't get notified about errors.
+This approach has a downside: If we change something in a component and haven't opened the file where we use that specific component, we won't get notified about errors.
 Again luckily for us there exists a solution to this problem: a package called [svelte-check](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-check).

 If you take a look at the `scripts` section of the `package.json`, you will see that it is already configured for us.
-We simply can run this comand to perform a check of the whole project:
+We simply can run the following command to perform a check of the whole project:

 ```sh
 npm run check